 On Aug 31st 2012, the NPC passed the revised Civil Procedure Law.
-This is the third time that the CPL has been amended since it was first enacted in 1991.
+This is th e third time that the CPL has been amended since it was first enacted in 1991.
 The new law will go into effect on January 1, 2013.
 The CPL is only starting to get the attention in the English language IP media (See He Jing’s article and Mondaq).

-With the CPL amendments, Chinese civil legal system is beginning to see the benefits of some of those experiments – particularly in the area of provisional remedies, which will now be available for all civil claims, including IPR-related claims such as breach of a licensing contract, trade secrets, trade dress infringement, and plant variety protection.
+With the CPL amendments, Chinese civil legal system is beginning to see the benefits of some of those experiments – particularly in the area of provisional remedies, which will now be available for all civil claims, including IP-related claims such as breach of a licensing contract, trade secrets, trade dress infringement, and plant variety protection.
 Previously, only asset preservation measures were available for all civil matters on a preliminary basis (Art.
 92, 93).
 Overall, this is welcome news and advances civil rule of law generally in China.

-Some of the amendments, however, may have mixed impacts on IPR-related litigation.
+Some of the amendments, however, may have mixed impacts on IP-related litigation.
 For example, the CPL attempts to alter the relationship between litigation and mediation by seeking a coordinated approach with the mediation law (People’s Mediation Law, issued in 08/28/2010, NPC).
 According to Article 122 of the CPL, the parties must first try to mediate before filing an action with the courts.
 If the parties do not agree to mediate, they may commence an action.
 This provision does not elaborate however on the relationship between mediation and the need for preliminary evidence, asset or injunctive relief, particularly on an ex parte basis.
 If the parties are instead compelled to seek mediation before filing a case, it could result in harm to their claim, by giving advance notice to an adversary or reducing the value of time sensitive interim or preliminary relief.

 The case acceptance procedure has been discussed elsewhere on this blog.
 According to Article 123 of the CPL, a court must now issue a written ruling within seven days should it decline to accept a case.
 The ruling may now be appealed.
 The written ruling requirement is new, and should provide greater transparency.
 Also of great importance is that the CPL now obliges courts to make their judgments and rulings publicly available, except if there are issues involving privacy, state secrets or trade secrets (Article 134).
-However, it is to be hoped that the courts will provide “cleaned” versions of rulings in those instances without trade secrets included, in order to enable rights holders to become more familiar with how these disputes are adjudicated.
+It is hoped that the courts will provide “cleaned” versions of rulings in those instances without trade secrets included, in order to enable rights holders to become more familiar with how these disputes are adjudicated.
 These transparency provisions have been a long desired ask of the Chinese government in IP cases, including in matters involving provisional relief, and are a positive step.

 For American IP litigants who have been surprised in the past by the formalities of Chinese IP litigation, the new provisions on requiring a witness’ testimony at trial also brings Chinese civil practice a step closer to US practice and could help reduce surprises.
 The rules are intended to facilitate a witness appearing in person at trial, absent excusing circumstances.
 In addition, under the new rules, the parties may apply for and jointly appoint qualified experts to authenticate evidence; under the old rules only the court can do this.
 This should also help improve the perception of the courts as fair administrators of justice.